Asafmazar/website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a graduate student at the University of Southern California, working primarily with Dr. Wendy Wood.
+bio: Asaf Mazar is a graduate student at the University of Southern California, working primarily with [Dr. Wendy Wood](https://dornsife.usc.edu/wendy-wood).
 I study how people can form desirable habits and disrupt unhealthy ones.

 interests:
 - Habits